telerik/xaml-docs/controls/radpivotgrid/populating-with-data/data-adomd.md

 In this article we will show how to use __AdomdDataProvider__ and use data from OLAP Cube for __RadPivotGrid__.

 >cautionWith the current release RadPivotGrid supports only Microsoft.AnalysisServices.AdomdClient version 10.0.
-You can download it from [here](http://www.microsoft.com/en-us/download/details.aspx?id=30440).
 After installing it, you will find the Microsoft.AnalysisServices.AdomdClient.dll under C:\Program Files (x86)\Microsoft.NET\ADOMD.NET\100.

 ## ADOMD.NET